celery/celery/docs/cookbook/daemonizing.rst

 * CELERYD_MULTI
     Path to the celeryd-multi program.
 Default is `celeryd-multi`.
+    You can point this to a virtualenv, or even use manage.py for django.

+* CELERYCTL
+    Path to the celeryctl program.
+Default is `celeryctl`.
-    You can point this to an virtualenv, or even use manage.py for django.
+    You can point this to a virtualenv, or even use manage.py for django.

 * CELERYD_USER
     User to run celeryd as.
 Default is current user.